alanjoshua/gogo_scraper/README.md

 All these functions also take an optional `base_url` parameter, which could be used to scrap from a different Gogoanime server.

-Users could also directly change `gogo.BASE_URL` if you want to globally change the server being used
+Users could also directly change `gogo.BASE_URL` to globally change the server being used